 If all the products appear to be the same, your prospective customers won’t know which one is right for them.
 Being clear about your unique selling proposition helps them differentiate between the variety of choices available to them.
 It is a crucial part of effective selling, especially online where consumers have so many options.

 A USP can also serve an important role internally as it forces you to consider your company’s mission and its very reason for being.
+A successful business is often on which their key competitive differentiators are clear.

 As a business owner, you need to consider and communicate who your business is for, what drives you to offer the services you offer, and how you want to make a unique impact.